Rinaldo scores in 3rd, Predators beat Flames 5-3

 Forsberg sealed the win with an empty-netter with 32 seconds left.

+"We're feeling good," Johansen said.
+"We understand it's a long season and there's a big process, but we're just going to keep the pedal down and keep continuing to get better."

-Pekka Rinne had 15 saves on 18 shots before leaving with just under 15 minutes left in the third.
-Juuse Saros stopped all nine shots he faced.
+Rinne had 15 saves on 18 shots before leaving with just under 15 minutes left in the third.

 Elias Lindholm got his team-leading fifth goal for Calgary, and Matthew Tkachuk and Sam Bennett also scored.
 Smith finished with 25 saves.